rwbl/domoticz-homeautomation-workbook/README.md

 * Write up experiences in building the solution … and update any further with new ideas - see To-do list.

 ### Notes
-* There might be better solutions for what is shared and might change whilst evolving
-* This is a working document – idea’s & to-do’s will (probably) never cease to exist.
+* This is a working document … solution changes, idea’s & todo’s will probably never cease to exist.
+* There might be better solutions for what is shared ... updates or changes will happen as progressing with the learning curve.
-* The source code of scripts & flows is not fully shared or might have changed – check the scripts folder for the latest full source.
+* Source code for the scripts & flows not fully shared in this document or have changed … check the GitHub scripts folder for the latest full source code.
-* The scripts are mainly developed using dzVents Lua scripts.
-Few exceptions using Python.
+* Automation scripts developed as dzVents Lua script events … very few in Python (to be replaced).
-* Python is used for creating hardware plugins (with HomeMatic, Tinkerforge).
-* Several functions are using Node-RED flows.
+* Domoticz Hardware Plugin development in Python.
+* Some functions make initially use of Node-RED flows … but target is to replace by dzVents events if possible.
+* Functions that have been replaced by another solution are kept in this document as reference – might be of use.
+* Screenshots shared might not be update as functionality is evolving.
+* To-do’s are tagged with <TODO>.
+The To-do list, with prefix, i.e. NEW, UPD …, are captured in the file TODO.md.

 ### Functions
+(full list see the workbook)
 * Display temperature & humidity measured in rooms.
 * Charts for selective weather items, room temperature & humidity.
 * Control Somfy roller shutters with RTS motors in rooms.